Hörður Björgvin Magnússon

-Hörður Björgvin Magnússon (born 11 February 1993) is an Icelandic professional footballer who plays as a centre-back for Greek Super League club Levadiakos and the Iceland national team.
+Hörður Björgvin Magnússon (born 11 February 1993) is an Icelandic professional footballer who plays as a centre-back for Greek Super League club Atromitos and the Iceland national team.

 Club career

 Early career

 Born in Reykjavík, Iceland, Hörður began his career within the youth academy of Knattspyrnufélagið Fram in 1998.
 He remained within the youth academy until 2010, although he managed to appear in six first–team matches between the 2009 and 2010 campaigns, with his debut coming in a 3–1 away defeat to KR on 30 August 2009.

 He remained with his local team until 2011, when he was transferred to Italian club Juventus.